-Positive parenting discipline is incredibly effective and rooted in research.
-Find some of the best positive parenting strategies below.
+Positive parenting discipline is incredibly effective but it is also a lot of work.
+Find a plethora of positive parenting resources below.

 Whether it’s in the candy aisle at the grocery store, at school pickup, or at a family gathering, we’ve all been there.
 Our child acts out and there is an audience.
 It feels as though all eyes are on us judging our reactions and our approach.